Did you know?

 Habitat

-As previously stated, mackerel can be found worldwide in temperate and tropical waters.
-It is, however, a migratory fish that travels great distances in search of food and suitable spawning grounds.
-As a result, you can easily spot stocks migrating in large schools along the coast.
+They can be found worldwide in temperate and tropical waters, they travel great distances in search of food and suitable spawning grounds.

-According to research, mackerel can be found in the Atlantic Ocean from Norway to South Africa.
-They can be seen migrating from Japan to Australia in the Pacific Ocean.
-If you have been at the coast for a while, you can witness that you can find them in coastal and offshore waters.
+According to research, they can be found in the Atlantic Ocean from Norway to South Africa.
+They are also seen migrating from Japan to Australia in the Pacific Ocean.

 Diet